 Related Reading: How To Work On Your Relationship With The Stepchildren – Expert’s View

-At the outset, the concept of a blended family seems beautiful – two people who raise a family based on love, unhindered by social constructs of marriage, a formalized union or age-old morality issues.
+At the outset, the concept of a blended family seems beautiful—two people who raise a family based on love, unhindered by social constructs of marriage, a formalized union, or age-old morality issues.
 However, at a practical level, two different families coming together brings its own set of problems and conflicts.
-Some of common problems with blended families include:
+Some of the most common blended family struggles include:

 1. Adjustment issues among children

-A man and a woman may love each other enough to want to spend the rest of their lives together but it is not necessary that their respective children might think the same way.
+Two people may love each other enough to want to spend the rest of their lives together, but it is not necessary that their respective children might think the same way.
 Personality clashes, especially when the children are older and capable of thinking independently, are inevitable.

 2. Lack of balance

-On other occasions, both the parents might face issues trying to ensure equality between all the members, especially the children.
-Throw in the extended family who may have seen the couple with their former spouses, and lo and behold!
-You have the recipe for a blended family conflict.
-It takes immense understanding between partners for handling such challenges of a blended family effectively.
+On other occasions, both parents might face issues trying to ensure equality between all the members, especially the children.
+Throw in the extended family who may have seen the people with their former spouses/partners, and lo and behold, you have the recipe for blended family problems that can easily spiral out of control.
+It takes immense understanding between partners to handle such challenges of a blended family effectively.

 3. Lifestyle differences

-Even if a couple has taken into account all the problems they may face when they blend their families together, there will still be unanticipated problems relating to lifestyle.
+“Every family has its rhythm—be it routines, traditions, or parenting styles.
+When you’re merging families, these differences can cause friction,” says Dr. Bhonsle.
+Even if a couple has taken into account all the problems they may face when they blend their families, there will still be unanticipated problems relating to lifestyle.
 These issues get magnified and come under the radar only once they begin living together.
-Values, responsibilities, habits and social etiquettes may differ from family to family and they can be huge causes of conflicts.
+Values, responsibilities, habits, and social etiquette may differ from family to family, and they can be huge causes of conflicts.

-In that sense, they might not see eye-to-eye when it comes to core family values.
-Even something as simple as daily chores, food routines, TV habits might become the cause of ‘my family versus yours’ in this case, with each one feeling they are right.
-Such blended family issues may seem trivial at first, but their incessant recurrence can turn them into chronic sore points that if not handled correctly can lead to persisting conflict.
+When core family values clash, even things as simple as daily chores, food routines, and TV habits might become the cause of ‘my family versus yours’, with each partner feeling they are right.
+Such blended family issues may seem trivial at first, but their incessant recurrence can turn them into chronic sore points that, if not handled correctly, can lead to persisting conflict.

 Related Reading: 5 Situations When We Ask Our Children to Take Sides but We Shouldn’t…